“The Chaos Cure”

 Many people have complicated relationships with food.
 A chaotic life can make the way that we eat even more problematic.
 When you have work and a family, watching what you eat is not easy.
 Forgetting to eat meals or overeating are common for people who feel like their lives are out of control.
 In addition to the health troubles caused by over- or undereating, food issues can leave a mark on your relationships with others and with your self-image.

 While we wish that the obstacles and effects we listed above were the only ones, there are others that can crop up over time that only make existing problems even more difficult to overcome.

-It is because of these problems that you need to reverse the chaotic direction your life is in.
+It is because of these problems that you need to reverse the chaotic direction in which your life is headed.
 Whether the chaos and stress is coming from within or without, there is a way to stop feeling trapped and hopeless.
-Sign up for “The Chaos Cure” online parenting course from certified Parent Coach Erin Taylor.
-With her help, you’ll be better able to recognize causes of chaos, recontextualize or reduce them, and then learn how to be happier than you’ve ever been.
+Sign up for “The Chaos Cure” online parenting course from certified Parent Coach Erin Taylor and her colleague Louise Clarke.
+With their help, you’ll be better able to recognize causes of chaos, recontextualize or reduce them, and then learn how to be happier than you’ve ever been.

 It is possible, and Erin Taylor wants to help you.
 Sign up for the class today to feel happier and to be an even better parent.

 The Chaos Cure Will Help You Navigate Stressful Parenting Situations